Hofls/useful-info/cookbooks/user-experience.md

     * Each disabled option has a hint that explains why it is disabled
     * To delete something - you have to type its name (for confirmation)
 * VLC media player:
-    * You stop watching video without reaching its end.
-Next time VLC asks if you want to continue watching
+    * If you stop watching video without reaching its end, then next time VLC asks if you want to continue watching
 * Google chrome:
     * Alerts if you use leaked password
+* Swagger UI:
+    * Increases discoverability by providing list of available endpoints.
+1 click to send example request